singhmanyu561/alpha_blog/README.md

 # alpha_blog
-This is blog website using ruby on rails.
+This is a blog website using ruby on rails.